 Kevin Kastner is Deputy Bureau Chief for economic data and the "chief pilot" for major economic indicators.
 As the line manager of MNI's extensive economic data report he coordinates the origination of more than 100 data reports a month and the large amount of accompanying material.
 He is responsible for the design of individual wire items such as summary tables that streamline and clarify government data, the presentation and arrangement of many different types of data and the tactics of delivery, prioritizing and highlighting key elements in line with customer needs and the changing economy.
 Kevin has been with MNI since 1995 and has been head of the MNI US data product since 1999.
 He holds a BA degree in economics from the University of Maryland.

-Karen Mracek contributes to the coverage of the Federal Reserve System, including writing about the 12 Federal Reserve banks and the Board of Governors.
-Her beat includes writing about the economy and monetary policy.
+Karen Mracek is MNI's Global Managing Editor.
+Before her promotion to this position in 2016 she was Senior Fed correspondent where she lead to the coverage of the Federal Reserve System, including writing about the 12 Federal Reserve banks and the Board of Governors.
+Her beat included writing about the economy and monetary policy.
 She was previously with Kiplinger Washington Editors where she did business forecasting for The Kiplinger Letter.
 She provided commentary on a variety of economic indicators including employment, inflation, housing, consumer credit and trade.
 Karen also worked at the Des Moines Register as the assistant business editor, where she covered banking and financial services, was a business reporter at the Arizona Daily Star in Tucson and led a regional business magazine in Eastern Iowa.
 She has an economics degree from the University of Florida.

 Sheila Mullan holds a bachelor's degree in journalism and completed a post-college traineeship at Comptoir Agricole du Pays Bas Normand agricultural brokerage in Rouen, France.
 She continued to study at Columbia University (International Relations) and NYU School of Continuing and Professional Studies (Financial Futures, Derivatives).
 Sheila is proficient in French and Russian.
 She has daily newspaper experience, wire service experience and a long specialty at MNI in covering U.S. Treasuries, the overnight repo market and the New York Fed.
 She has also freelanced for The New York Times, New York Post (Business Section), and the Christian Science Monitor.
 Sheila is on the board of the New York Financial Writers’ Association, the nation's oldest financial writers group.